 Master of Engineering in Materials Science and Engineering

-A student holding a Bachelor of Science degree in engineering or a qualified senior during the last semester may apply for admission to graduate studies to work toward the non-thesis degree of Master of Engineering (MENG), majoring in his or her particular field of engineering.
+Individuals holding a Bachelor of Science (BS) degree in engineering or science, as well qualified seniors during their last semester of study for a BS in engineering or science, may apply for admission to the graduate program to work toward the Master of Engineering (MEng) in Materials Science and Engineering (MSEN).

 - Student's Advisory Committee

 - Degree Plan

 - Limitations on the Use of Transfer, Extension and Certain Other Courses

 After receiving admission to graduate studies and enrolling for coursework, the student will consult with the head of the department or the department head’s designee (e.g., departmental graduate advisor) concerning appointment of the chair of his or her advisory committee.
 The student’s advisory committee for the Master of Engineering will consist of at least one member of the graduate faculty.
 Typically this member may be the departmental graduate advisor and will serve as the student’s committee chair or, the departmental graduate advisor may appoint/approve another departmental faculty member to serve as the appropriate chair of the student’s advisory committee.
 Depending on the departmental policy, additional committee members may be required.
 If additional committee members are deemed necessary by the department, the chair, in consultation with the student, will select the remainder of the advisory committee.
 The student will interview each prospective committee member to determine whether he or she is willing to serve.
 Only graduate faculty members located on Texas A&M University campuses may serve as chair of a student’s advisory committee.
 Other graduate faculty members located off-campus may serve as a member or co-chair (but not chair), with a member as the chair.
 The chair of the committee, who usually has immediate supervision of the student’s degree program, has the responsibility for calling meetings at any other time considered desirable.